-- When drivers are already installed, the install utility will remove them before installing the new driver.
-To remove the old driver successfully, the Handyscope HS3 must be disconnected from the computer before starting the driver install utility. - When the Handyscope HS3 is used with an external power supply, this must be disconnected too.
+When drivers were already installed, the install utility will remove them before installing the new driver.
+To remove the old driver successfully, it is essential that the Handy scope HS4 is disconnected from the computer prior to starting the driver install utility.
+When the Handy scope HS4 is used with an external power supply, this must be disconnected too.